albertoruibal/carballo/readme.md

 * The Attacks evaluation is now done in a separated evalAttacks() method, unifying the attack bonuses in the PAWN_ATTACKS, MINOR_ATTACKS and MAJOR_ATTACKS arrays
 * Piece value constants moved to the Config class and removed the PIECE_VALUES array
 * Better midgame-to-endgame evaluation scaling with the new NON_PAWN_MATERIAL_MIDGAME_MAX and NON_PAWN_MATERIAL_ENDGAME_MIN constants
-* Remove some search UCI parameters and change them by constants for a better running optimization
+* Remove some UCI parameters and change them by constants for a better running optimization

 Version 1.2: A new MoveIterator, Chess960 and lots of UCI improvements